Iodine-129: Release by nuclear fuel reprocessing

+Military isolation of plutonium from spent fuel has also released 129I to the atmosphere: "More than 685,000 curies of iodine 131 spewed from the stacks of Hanford's separation plants in the first three years of operation."
+As 129I and 131I have very similar physical and chemical properties, and no isotope separation was performed at Hanford, 129I must have also been released there in large quantities during the Manhattan project.
+As Hanford reprocessed "hot" fuel, that had been irradiated in a reactor only a few months earlier, the activity of the released short-lived 131I, with a half-life time of just 8 days, was much higher than that of the long-lived 129I.
+However, while all of the 131I released during the times of the Manhattan project has decayed by now, over 99.999% of the 129I is still in the environment.

+Ice borehole data obtained from the university of Bern at the Fiescherhorn glacier in the Alpian mountains at a height of 3950 m show a somewhat steady increase in the 129I deposit rate (shown in the image as a solid line) with time.
+In particular, the highest values obtained in 1983 and 1984 are about six times as high as the maximum that was measured during the period of the atmospheric bomb testing in 1961.
+This strong increase following the conclusion of the atmospheric bomb testing indicates that nuclear fuel reprocessing has been the primary source of atmospheric iodine-129 since then.
+These measurements lasted until 1986.

 Applications

 Groundwater age dating

 129I is not deliberately produced for any practical purposes.
 However, its long half-life and its relative mobility in the environment have made it useful for a variety of dating applications.
-These include identifying very old waters based on the amount of natural 129I or its 129Xe decay product, as well as identifying younger groundwaters by the increased anthropogenic 129I levels since the 1960s.
+These include identifying older groundwaters based on the amount of natural 129I (or its 129Xe decay product) present, as well as identifying younger groundwaters by the increased anthropogenic 129I levels since the 1960s.

 Meteorite age dating

-In 1960 physicist John H. Reynolds discovered that certain meteorites contained an isotopic anomaly in the form of an overabundance of 129Xe.
+In 1960, physicist John H. Reynolds discovered that certain meteorites contained an isotopic anomaly in the form of an overabundance of 129Xe.
 He inferred that this must be a decay product of long-decayed radioactive 129I.
 This isotope is produced in quantity in nature only in supernova explosions.
 As the half-life of 129I is comparatively short in astronomical terms, this demonstrated that only a short time had passed between the supernova and the time the meteorites had solidified and trapped the 129I.
 These two events (supernova and solidification of gas cloud) were inferred to have happened during the early history of the Solar System, as the 129I isotope was likely generated before the Solar System was formed, but not long before, and seeded the solar gas cloud isotopes with isotopes from a second source.
 This supernova source may also have caused collapse of the solar gas cloud.